 Doc.
 Number | Article Title | Effective Date | Version |

-FHC-XX | Roles | October 12, 2023 | 0.3 |
+FHC-XX | Roles | June 11, 2025 | 0.5 |

 Overview

-Roles define the user permissions or abilities in the system.
+Roles define the user permissions or abilities in the CRM system.
 Depending on the settings administered here the user will have access to varying information or functionality within the CRM.

 To begin, click on the Admin Tab and then click "Roles" available in the Navigation Bar.